 (a) on its own behalf; or

-(b) on behalf of its Clients; or
+(b) on behalf of its Clients;

-(c) subject to Participation Rule 5.6, on behalf of its Donor,when accessing and using the SPEAR ELN.
+when accessing and using the SPEAR ELN.

-5.1.2 To the extent that the Subscriber Digitally Signs electronic Registry Instruments or other electronic Documents on behalf of:

-(a) a Client, the Subscriber does so as agent for the Client; or
+5.1.2 To the extent that the Subscriber Digitally Signs electronic Registry Instruments or other electronic Documents on behalf of a Client, the Subscriber does so as agent for the Client

-(b) a Donor, the Subscriber does so as Attorney for the Donor.

 5.2 Subscriber as principal

-Subject to Participation Rule 5.1.2, the Subscriber incurs rights and obligations under these Participation Rules as principal despite any Client Authorisation, Power of Attorney or other agency relationship entered into by the Subscriber.
+Subject to Participation Rule 5.1.2, the Subscriber incurs rights and obligations under these Participation Rules as principal despite any Client Authorisation, power of attorney or other agency relationship entered into by the Subscriber.

 5.3 Subscriber who acts as Representative